Vantiq/vantiq-sdk-micro/README.md

 in the documentation.
 * edit the file config.properties under testFiles/input to set the values for the VANTIQ server URL as well as the generated access token.
-* run the command `gradlew build` at the root of the project.
+* run the command `make test` at the root of the project.
 ## Examples

 ### Authentication